-In Fig.~\ref{fig:1d-rydberg-chain-vs-effective-vs-PXP_Z} we show a comparison of the Hamiltonians \eqref{eq:hamiltonian_Rydberg_long_range},\eqref{eq:Rydberg-chain-lowenergy-shortrange}: the left panel shows that the low-energy part of the spectrum of the full long-range interacting system \eqref{eq:hamiltonian_Rydberg_long_range} can be faithfully captured by the entire spectrum of the kinetically constrained Hamiltonian (PXP+Z model).
+In Fig.~\ref{fig:1d-rydberg-chain-vs-effective-vs-PXP_Z} we show a comparison of the Hamiltonians \eqref{eq:hamiltonian_Rydberg_long_range}, \eqref{eq:Rydberg-chain-lowenergy-shortrange}: the top panel shows that the low-energy part of the many-body spectrum of the full long-range interacting system \eqref{eq:hamiltonian_Rydberg_long_range} can be faithfully captured by the entire spectrum of the kinetically constrained Hamiltonian (PXP+Z model).
 As the inset of this panel demonstrates, there is no qualitative difference in the energy eigenvalues even when the second nearest neighbor interactions (Eq.~\eqref{eq:Rydberg-chain-lowenergy-shortrange}) are considered beyond the Rydberg blockade regime.
-The right panel Fig.~\ref{fig:1d-rydberg-chain-vs-effective-vs-PXP_Z} shows the quantum evolution of the system starting from the N\'eel state and we can conclude that, although the qualitative features remain the same, there are quantitative differences in the behaviors predicted by \eqref{eq:hamiltonian_Rydberg_long_range}, \eqref{eq:Rydberg-chain-lowenergy-shortrange} and the kinetically constrained model with no additional vdW interactions (which is the PXP+Z model in this case).
-Comparison of both spectral as well as dynamical features of these three descriptions indicate that the PXP+Z model provides a good qualitative description of the full long-range interacting many-body system described by Eq ~\eqref{eq:hamiltonian_Rydberg_long_range}. \\
+The bottom panel of Fig.~\ref{fig:1d-rydberg-chain-vs-effective-vs-PXP_Z} shows the time-evolution of the return probability starting from the N\'eel state and we can conclude that, although the qualitative features remain the same, there are quantitative differences in the behaviors predicted by Eq.~\eqref{eq:hamiltonian_Rydberg_long_range}, Eq.~\eqref{eq:Rydberg-chain-lowenergy-shortrange} and the PXP+Z model.
+Comparison of both spectral as well as dynamical features of these three descriptions indicate that the PXP+Z model provides a good qualitative description of the full long-range interacting many-body system described by Eq.~\eqref{eq:hamiltonian_Rydberg_long_range}. \\